Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Alcohol.
 Chronic alcohol consumption increases urinary zinc excretion and reduces its absorption.
 The effect is proportional to the amount consumed.

 Mineral interactions.
-Iron and copper share common intestinal transporters with zinc.
-High-dose iron or copper supplementation can reduce zinc absorption.
+Iron shares common intestinal transporters with zinc, and high-dose iron supplementation can reduce zinc absorption.
+In the other direction, high zinc intake reduces copper absorption.
 The Singular formula accounts for these interactions.

 Stress and inflammation.
 Inflammatory states redistribute zinc from the blood to tissues.
 An infectious episode or prolonged stress can temporarily lower circulating values.